syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the symbol palette when symbol is selected

-To change the appearance of the symbol palette when a symbol is selected, use the following CSS code:
+To customize the visual appearance of the symbol palette when a symbol is selected, apply the following CSS code to enhance the user interface:

 ```cshtml
 <style>